DaveBenham/VenomModules/README.md

 ## Parameter Locks and Custom Defaults
 Nearly every parameter (module knob, switch, or button etc.) within the Venom plugin has its own parameter context menu options to lock the paramenter as well as set a custom default value.
 In addition, most modules have module context menu options to lock and unlock all parameters within that instance of the module.

-Parameter lock and custom default settings are saved with the patch and restored upon patch load.
+Parameter lock and custom default settings are saved with the patch and with presets, and restored upon patch or preset load.
 Parameter lock and custom default settings are also preserved when duplicating a module.

 ### Parameter Locks
 The display name includes "(locked)" when hovering over a locked parameter.